davidprae/jss-extend/readme.md

 This plugin implements a custom property `extend` which allows you to mix in styles in various ways.

-Rule's own properties always take precedence over extended rules, so you can always override the extended definition.
-Exception is function value.
+Style object own properties always take precedence over extended objects, so you can always override the extended definition.
+Exception is function values.

 ## Use style object reference
 ```javascript